blue-harvest-bluedev/java-sb-jpa-bedrock/README.md

 bedrock-sb-java-base: Contains the base dependencies and plugins required to build, test and run the application.

+bedrock-sb-java-jpa: Adding dependencies needed to use JPA library.

 #### Source code

 bedrock-sb-java-base: Contains the main application class.